knuckleswtf/scribe/docs/config.md

 - `auth`: The "Auth" section that should appear in the postman collection.
 See the [Postman schema docs](https://schema.getpostman.com/json/collection/v2.0.0/docs/index.html) for more information.

 ### `openapi`
-Scribe can also generate an OpenAPI (Swagger) spec for your routes.
-This section is where you can configure or disable that.
+Scribe can also generate an OpenAPI (Swagger) spec for your routes (disabled by default).
+This section is where you can configure or enable that.

 For `static` output, the spec will be created in `public/docs/openapi.yaml`.
 For `laravel` output, the spec will be generated to `storage/app/scribe/openapi.yaml`.
 Setting `laravel.add_routes` to `true` will add a `/docs.openapi` endpoint to fetch it.